DanielTockan/Rainforest-Store/README.md

 ## Obstacles Faced and Lessons

 - We exhausted our API call limit twice, meaning a new email address had to be set up to continue with work (for free).
 This was due largely to us seeding too many products from the API during development.
-In future we will seed the bare minimum to limit our calls and add the full prodcut list at the end.
+In future we will seed the bare minimum to limit our calls and add the full prodcut list at the end
 - We were unable to have as many prodcuts as desired on the site due to the detrimental effect it has on the speed and performance of the server.
-In the furture, we will design with pagination in mind to avoid fetching all prodcuts/data at once.
+In the furture, we will design with pagination in mind to avoid fetching all prodcuts/data at once
 - Too little time left towards the end of the project to work on and build a more visually impressive front-end.
 In future, wireframing will be conducted at an earlier stage (ours was done after the back-end build)
 - Poor internet connectivity made communication difficult at critical moments during the proejct.
-I quickly learned to adapt and communicate technical/debugging issues via written communication effectively in slack - when Zoom was not available
+I quickly learned to adapt and communicate technical/debugging issues via written communication effectively - in slack when Zoom was not available

 <br>